Life-giving Death Valley National Park (November 2016)

 Death Valley National Park

 Make your way through Death Valley National Park from as far as Ubehebe Crater to the Amargosa Opera House and you will strike gold.
-There’s so much natural beauty to see in this desert.
+There’s so much natural beauty to discover in this desert.
 When you are here, you will wish for more time in the day between sunrise and sunset.
-Factor in the time it will take to get from place to place.
+Be sure to factor in the time it takes to travel from place to place.
 Take a jeep if you can as you will be very glad you did.
-This will allow you access through certain areas.
-You will be able to easily drive through narrow, rocky, two-way paths leading up to the trailhead, such as Titus Canyon.
+It allows access to certain areas and makes it easier to navigate narrow, rocky, two-way paths leading to trailhead like Titus Canyon.

 Depending on when you visit Death Valley, prepare for the diverse climate and bring plenty of water to drink.
-We went in November, so the days were warm and comfortable.
-Although, if you go to the Mesquite Flat Sand Dunes on a sunny day where there is no shade, be careful of how far you go as it can be easy to be caught up in the moment in the mesmerizing beauty of the rippled sand.
+We went in November, when the days were warm and comfortable.
+However, if you visit the Mesquite Flat Sand Dunes on a sunny day with no shade, be mindful of how far you wander as it’s easy to get caught up in the mesmerizing beauty of the rippled sand.
 A light jacket or sweatshirt was sufficient for us, but the nights were much colder.
-Definitely make time for stargazing especially as you distance yourself from the city lights and traffic.
+Definitely make time for stargazing, especially as you distance yourself from city lights and traffic.
 The shooting stars and constellations are stunning.

-Don’t miss the amazing sunsets at Dante’s View, Artist’s Palette and Badwater Basin.
-The latter especially offered us a beautiful water reflection of the sunset in its pools.
+Don’t miss the amazing sunsets at Dante’s View, Artist’s Palette, and Badwater Basin.
+The latter, in particular, offered a beautiful reflection of the sunset in its shallow pools.

 Mesquite Flat Sand Dunes